Rougeau wrestling family

-The Rougeau wrestling family is a family of Canadian professional wrestlers, with the first Rougeau member taking up wrestling in the 1940s.
+The Rougeau wrestling family is a family of French Canadian professional wrestlers, with the first Rougeau member taking up wrestling in the 1940s.
 So far four generations of the family have been involved in professional wrestling starting with Eddie Auger, followed into the sport by his nephews Johnny and Jacques Rougeau Sr. in the 1950s.
 Three of Jacques' sons following him into professional wrestling Jacques Jr., Raymond, and Armand.
-Jean Jacques and Cedric, both sons of Jacques Rougeau Jr., represent the fourth generation.
+Jacques ' eldest daughter, Joanne Rougeau, worked as a wrestling promoter for the World Wrestling Federation from 1995 to 2000.
+Jean-Jacques and Cedric, both sons of Jacques Rougeau Jr., represent the fourth generation.